VijayS02/FallenEye/Readme.md

+# What is this?
+This website was written back when ROTF (Revenge of the fallen), a highly populated private server forked off Realm of the Mad god (aced.gg) was not shut down.
+It was used to generate a trading platform for items similar to what realmeye.com does for RotMG.
+This website was connecting to endpoints in the game to make trading possible without actually having the game open.

+## Is it depriciated?
+Yes, this website will no longer function no matter where it is setup as it is
+ 1) Very old
+ 2) The endpoints cannot be accessed anymore
+ 3) RotF has shut down due to a cease and decist from RotMG (deca)
+ 4) The code can be improved (drastically)

 # Setting up website on a server
 Requirements: database must have a user and setup  as follows: servername = "localhost"